DLCV-Fall-2019/hw3-ntudlcvta2019/README.md

 > ⚠️ ***IMPORTANT NOTE*** ⚠️
 > You should keep a copy of the dataset only in your local machine. **DO NOT** upload the dataset to this remote repository.
 If you extract the dataset manually, be sure to put them in a folder called `hw3_data` under the root directory of your local repository so that it will be included in the default `.gitignore` file.
+> Using external dataset is forbidden for this homework.
+> Do **not** used Imagenet pre-trained wieght and bias.

 ### Evaluation
 To evaluate your UDA models in Problems 3 and 4, you can run the evaluation script provided in the starter code by using the following command.